mparno/fenics-web/source/support/index.rst

 questions can only be settled by a heated debate.
 Don't be afraid to step in and state your opinion!

-The `FEniCS mailing list <mailto:fenics@lists.launchpad.net>`_ is the place for general discussions regarding the FEniCS Project and the `DOLFIN mailing list <mailto:dolfin@lists.launchpad.net>`_ is the place for discussions regarding the FEniCS user interface DOLFIN.
+The `FEniCS mailing list <mailto:fenics@fenicsproject.org>`_ is the place for general discussions regarding the FEniCS Project and FEniCS components.

-:ref:`launchpad_pages` contains a collection of links to the mailing lists for all FEniCS components.

 Contributing
 ============